 Why would anyone want daily verifications?
 Shouldn’t verifications at hire and at renewal suffice?

 You’re completely right.
-Regulation requires that healthcare employers verify professional licensure at hire and again at the time of renewal.
+The regulation requires that healthcare employers verify professional licensure at hire and again at the time of renewal.
 Many of our competitors tout once-per-month verifications, which is also completely acceptable.

 What’s commonly overlooked is most regulatory agencies require that healthcare providers be properly licensed at all times.
 We verify every day because changes in licensure happen every day - important changes that may impact an employee’s eligibility to provide patient care.

 Take this example:

 In a sample of 500,000 licenses and certifications monitored over a 6-month period, EverCheck captured 2,192 disciplinary actions that may have gone unnoticed had we waited until the next renewal cycle.

 Daily verification empowers healthcare employers because knowing about these changes is the first step in doing something about them.